theta360developers/theta-client-guide/docs/react-native-install.md

 ## Overview

-This section covers the installation process for React Native on **Windows OS** so that we can run the `demo-react-native`.
+This section covers the installation process for React Native on **Windows 11** so that we can run the `demo-react-native`.
-Another section will cover the installation for Mac OS.
+Another section will cover the installation for macOS.

-For this installation you will need to install **node.js** if you haven't already.
+For this installation you will need to install **Node.js** if you haven't already.

 There will be videos and links in the resource section for the installation of node.js on your computer.
 This article also covers how to build the `theta-client` and make it available to `demo-react-native`, as well as building the `demo-react-native` and running it on an Android emulator.